Visit www.itsseweasytv.com to watch the show. It currently airs until noon EST on May 24th. Enjoy!

 You'll see another A-line skirt style in the second half of the show as Angela hacks the pattern, adding center seams and scoop pockets on the front.
 This familiar pocket style is popular on ready-made jeans.
 It really dresses down the skirt and makes it into something suitable for casual wear, especially when made from denim like you see on the show.
 Angela uses bartacks to re-enforce the ends but double cap rivets from Dritz would serve as decorative re-enforcement where the pocket joins the waist and side seam.

 The projects from this show will cover you from top to bottom and you're sure to learn some techniques you can apply to many other items.
-You'll find show 1504 airing online from 10-12 to 10-19, 2018 when you visit www.itsseweasytv.com.
+Show 1504 is now airing online from January 11th to January 18th, 2019 Visit www.itsseweasytv.com to watch.
 Enjoy!

 We all know that one of the greatest joys of sewing is being able to make interesting items that are hard to find in stores.
 Whether you're looking to create something fun for a costume, craft custom items for your favorite pooch, or put together a baby set to please new parents, show 1503 is full of clever little projects you can finish in a short period of time.